vbeakovic/RepData_PeerAssessment1/PA1_template.md

 # Reproducible Research: Peer Assessment 1
+Valter Beaković
+January 8, 2016
 #### **Note**
+**Use rmarkdown::render("PA1_template.Rmd") to knit the md and html files when reproducing the research!**

 Set locale to English (default is Croatian on the PC used to produce the document)

 ```r